 - The K-1 visa allows the couple to hold their wedding in the United States.
 Anywhere from Niagara Falls, New York to Napa, California is an option.

-- Once the K-1 visa holder files to adjust their status, they can also request travel documents and work visas while the green card request is processing.
+- Once the K-1 visa holder files to adjust their status, they can also request travel documents and work permits while the green card request is processing.

 - You’ll be well-prepared for your green card application, since there is significant overlap with the K-1 visa application.